natterstefan/react-trello-multiboard/README.md

 ## Troubleshooting

-If you run into problems building the App or working with the source code, create an issue please.
+If you run into problems building the App or working with the source code, [create an issue please][3].

 ## Licence